daostack/alchemy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Include the Alchemy Version Number**
+Please include the Alchemy version number, which you may obtain as follows:

+1. hover your mouse over the Alchemy logo image in the upper left corner of any page in Alchemy.
+A tooltip will appear below the icon which will contain the Alchemy version number.
+2. in the tooltip, select the version number, copy it to your clipboard and paste it into this bug report.

+Thanks!

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior: